jeffknupp/blog/in_progress/hardest_revisited.md

 ## Revisiting "Python's Hardest Problem"

-One of the first long-form articles I ever posted to this blog was a piece about Python's *Global Interpreter Lock* entitled ["Python's Hardest Problem"](http://www.jeffknupp.com/PUTLINKHERE).
+One of the first long-form articles I ever posted to this blog was a piece about Python's *Global Interpreter Lock (GIL)* entitled ["Python's Hardest Problem"](http://www.jeffknupp.com/blog/2012/03/31/pythons-hardest-problem/).
 Two weeks ago, it was posted to [Hacker News](http://news.ycombinator.com) and sat on the front page for a while, driving a lot of traffic to the blog.

 In the discussion on Hacker News, some commenters mentioned that I had neglected to mention the various ways of working around the GIL.
 While that information didn't fit the purpose of the original article, it is nonetheless useful.
-In this article, I'll describe the various alternative approaches to concurrency that the Python community has discovered/created.
+In this article, I'll describe the various ways the Python community has discovered/created to mitigate the effects of the `GIL`.
 I hope this  information is helpful to those who want practical advice for how  to take advantage of concurrency in Python.

 ## Batteries Included: Multiprocessing

 For many workloads for which the GIL is a bottleneck, one need look no further than the Python standard library.
-The [multiprocessing](insert link here) package trades threads for processes, to great effect.
-The idea is simple: if a single instance of the Python interpreter is constrained by the GIL, one can acheive gains in concurrent workloads by using *multiple interpreter processes* in place of multiple threads.
-Helpfully, `multiprocessing` was written with the same interface as the `threads` package, so code already using threads doesn't require a massive rewrite to make use of multiple processes.
+The [multiprocessing](http://docs.python.org/3.4/library/multiprocessing.html) package trades threads for processes, to great effect.
+The idea is simple: if a single instance of the Python interpreter is constrained by the GIL, one can acheive gains in concurrent workloads by through *multiple interpreter  processes* in place of multiple threads.
+Helpfully, `multiprocessing` was written with the same interface as the `threading` package, so code already using threads doesn't require a massive rewrite to make use of multiple processes.

-So how does it work in practice?
-One spawns a process in much the same way that one creates a thread.
-The most visible difference between processes and threads is their amount of access to shared data.
+How does it work in practice?
+One spawns a process in much the same way one creates a thread.
+The most visible difference between processes and threads is the amount of access to shared data they permit.
 An quick example is useful here.
 Suppose we are writing a RSS feed reader and want to update our feeds with any new items.
 We store the contents of our various feeds as a dictionary whose keys are the URL of the RSS feed and whose values are a list of that feed's entries.
 When we "refresh" our feeds, we simply want to add new items to the end of the associated feed list.

 This is clearly a parallelizable task.
 If we're using threads, we simply give each thread a subset of the dictionary keys (i.e. feed URLs).
 For each key it